 Some fuel suppliers blend unleaded gasoline with oxygenates such as 10% ethanol, MTBE, and ETBE.
 Oxygenates are required in some areas of the country during the winter months to reduce carbon monoxide emissions.
 Fuels blended with these oxygenates may be used in your vehicle.

-DO NOT use gasoline containing METHANOL.
-Gasoline containing methanol may damage critical fuel system components.
+DO NOT use gasolines containing Methanol or E85 Ethanol.
+Use of these blends may result in starting and driveability problems and may damage critical fuel system components.